techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ]
 ```

-Now let's update our composer lock file with the following command:
+Now, you have to update your `composer.lock` file with the following command:

 ```bash
 composer update
 ```

-We now need to exclude our DataFixtures from the services autowiring.
-Open the file: `app/config/services.yml` and find:
+After that, you need to exclude your *DataFixtures* from the services auto-wiring.
+Open the `app/config/services.yml` file and find:

 ```yml
 AppBundle\: